 Freshman year is the time to explore, not specialize.
 Join the club that sounds interesting.
 Try out for the team.
 Sign up for the volunteer project even if your friends are not doing it.

 Colleges do not want to see 15 activities held for one semester each.
 But they also do not expect a 14-year-old to have already found their "thing."
-What matters is that your student starts trying — some things will stick, some will not, and that is exactly how it is supposed to work.
+And if your teen is not a joiner, that is okay too.
+What matters is that your student starts trying.
+Some things will stick, some will not, and that is exactly how it is supposed to work.

 3. Pick the Right Classes